kowainik/summoner/README.md

 >
 > Christopher Reeve

-Summoner is the tool for creating completely configured production Haskell projects.
+Summoner is the tool for creating fully configured production Haskell projects.

 ## Demo